automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

   Calling ioctl() to re-read partition table.
   Syncing disks.
 ```
-* Initialize the ext3 partition using “mke2fs”:
- *  for **example** if the microSD card is associated with *sdc*:
+* Initialize the ext4 partition using “mke2fs”; for example, if the microSD card is associated with *sdc*:

 ```
-sudo mke2fs -t ext3 /dev/sdc1
+sudo mke2fs -t ext4 /dev/sdc1

   mke2fs 1.42.13 (17-May-2015)
   Creating filesystem with 3911168 4k blocks and 979200 inodes